Thanks for joining me today for my Picoworkers review

 • Following social media accounts

-Some jobs are more intricate, and require advanced professional skills to be completed.
+Although I couldn’t find any at the time I signed up, some jobs that’s really posted are more intricate, and require advanced professional skills to be completed.
 These include:

 • Designing web pages